-- 1. Any party may object to a witness before he testifies. - 2.
-If the Court considers it necessary, it may nevertheless hear, for purposes of information, a person who is not qualified to be heard as a witness. - 3.
+- 2. If the Court considers it necessary, it may nevertheless hear, for purposes of information, a person who is not qualified to be heard as a witness. - 3.
 The Court shall assess the value of the testimony and of the objections made by the parties.

-Article 49.
+Article 50.
 Objections to Expert Witnesses